Induced subgraph density. VII. The five-vertex path: Deducing

 \section{Deducing \cref{thm:main}}

 In this section we complete the proof of \cref{thm:main}.
 Let us make one point which might clarify why we need two rounds of iterative sparsification. \cref{lem:epsone} gives us blockades with the property that every pair of blocks is complete or weakly sparse: let us call them ``semisparse'' for this discussion. \cref{lem:house2} tells us essentially that: \begin{itemize} \item If $G$ is $\overline{P_5}$-free and $O(y^3)$-sparse, then either we can sparsify further or there is a semisparse blockade of length at least $(1/y)^{1/4}$ and at most $1/x$. \end{itemize} That result passed through the machinery of iterative sparsification, and was converted to \cref{lem:epsone}.
-The latter works in any $\overline{P_5}$-free graph, with no sparsity condition, and we can specify the length of the blockade it gives us, by choose $1/\eps$ appropriately.
-In particular, we can apply it in a $y$-sparse graph, choosing $\eps$ to be some huge power of $y$; and we deduce that: \begin{itemize} \item If $G$ is $\overline{P_5}$-free and $y$-sparse, then either we can sparsify further or there is a semisparse blockade of length a huge power of $1/y$. \end{itemize} So this is a much more powerful version of \cref{lem:house2}, and the length of this blockade gives rise to a new way to sparsify, that is the key to the remainder of the proof of \cref{thm:main}.
+As explained in \cref{sec:sketch}, semisparse blockades are insufficient for us to deduce the \erh{} property of $\overline{P_5}$-free graphs immediately.
+Nevertheless, since every $\overline{P_5}$-free graph contains such a blockade (with no sparsity condition), we have the freedom to specify the length of the blockade, by choosing $1/\eps$ appropriately.
+In particular, we can apply \cref{lem:epsone} in a $y$-sparse graph, choosing $\eps$ to be some huge power of $y$; and we deduce that: \begin{itemize} \item If $G$ is $\overline{P_5}$-free and $y$-sparse, then either we can sparsify further or there is a semisparse blockade of length a huge power of $1/y$. \end{itemize} This is a much more powerful version of \cref{lem:house2}, since the length of the blockade is now ``fixed'' in terms of the density parameter $y$.
+It gives rise to a new way to sparsify, that is the second round of sparcification and the key to the remainder of the proof of \cref{thm:main}.
+Our plan is to say that in such a semisparse blockade, either there is a block containing a complete blockade with appropriate length and width, or there is one containing a decent portion that is anticomplete to nearly all of the rest of $G$.
+This is done via the following lemma. \begin{lemma} There exists $d\ge40$ such that the following holds.
+Let $y\in(0,\frac12)$, and let $G$ be a $y$-sparse $\overline{P_5}$-free graph.
+Then either: \begin{itemize} \item there exists $S\subset V(G)$ with $\abs S\ge y^{30d^3}\abs G$ such that $G[S]$ is $y^{2d}$-sparse;